blueEnergy Nicaragua

 4

-Accompany and Evaluate
+Support and Evaluate

 Institutional Commitment

-Go where others don't
+Go where others do not

-Intervention in isolated and hard-to-reach rural communities.
+Intervention in isolated, hard-to-reach rural communities.

 Take diversity seriously